Bug report #8878

 Also, I guess we need to check whether the .osm file being loaded is complete (e.g. no missing nodes for ways) and if not, refuse opening such file.

-#3 Updated by Jukka Rahkonen almost 7 years ago
+#3 Updated by Jukka Rahkonen about 7 years ago

 I don't think that users should be forced to download always full features and relations because they can be quite big.
 And if user has received some OSM data from external source it would be unfriendly to prevent opening the dataset totally just because some features are not complete.